 The Tower-Roosevelt stop in Yellowstone isn’t a major stop, but there are definitely a few attractions here that we love that you should know about.

-The naming of this stop comes from the towering waterfall located here, as well as the fact that Teddy Roosevelt once camped near here.
+The name of this stop comes from the towering waterfall located here, as well as the fact that Teddy Roosevelt once camped near here.

 Getting There